-PN 182-MENTAL HEALTH/PSYCHIATRIC NURSING (1.5 CR):

-This blended course provides an opportunity for students to gain knowledge of the concepts underlying the nursing care of clients with mental illness.
+PN 182-MENTAL HEALTH/PSYCHIATRIC NURSING (22.5 hrs.): This blended course provides an opportunity for students to gain knowledge of the concepts underlying the nursing care of clients with mental illness.
 Basic theories of mental health, mental illness, substance abuse, current methods of treatment, and the potential for restoration to optimal wellness are discussed.